Subscribe to updates

 Forward Plan

-The committee agreed to add several items to its Forward Plan for future meetings, including: Richmond Road East Twickenham Conservation Area Appraisal, Enforcement Management Plan for planning, Raising the Bar Early Community Engagement Guidance for Planning Applications, and Housing Delivery Test Action Plan.
-The committee also noted the referral to the Policy and Performance Review Board concerning the Climate Emergency Strategy.
-Councillor Chas Warlow raised a withdrawn Council Motion regarding the process for public engagement on the Pools on the Park Health Suite, and it was agreed that the Audit Committee would be the appropriate body to consider lessons learned from past decisions.
-The committee agreed the Forward Plan subject to these amendments and additions.
+The committee considered the Forward Plan for committee business.
+It was noted that the Leisure Strategy is expected to be received at the committee's June 2024 meeting.
+Reports on the consolidation of Richmond Library and an update on toilet provision in Richmond town centre were also noted for future meetings.
+A report on opportunities for linking women's sport with the 2025 Women's Rugby World Cup matches being played in Twickenham was requested for September 2024.
+The committee also requested a report on the trial with NSL, the enforcement contractors.
+Several items were added to the Forward Plan for future meetings, including the Richmond Road East Twickenham Conservation Area Appraisal, Enforcement Management Plan for planning, Raising the Bar Early Community Engagement Guidance for Planning Applications, and the Housing Delivery Test Action Plan.
+The committee also noted the referral to the Policy and Performance Review Board discussed earlier in the meeting concerning the examination of a pathway for residents to navigate planning requirements for heat pumps and other sustainable measures.
+Councillor Chas Warlow raised a withdrawn Council Motion regarding the process for public engagement on the Pools on the Park Health Suite, and it was agreed that lessons learned would be better considered by the Audit Committee.
+The committee agreed the Forward Plan, subject to the amendments and additions discussed.

 Attendees